-The script takes as input the chemical shift of the peak to be used for the tests (acquisition and processing parameters, phase error, half height peak width, signal to noise ratio and purity).
+The script takes as input the chemical shift of the peak to be used for the tests (acquisition and processing parameters, phase error, half height peak width, signal to noise ratio, purity and digital resolution).
 If no peak is specified then the biggest compound peak in the spectrum should be used (respecting blind regions).